 Directories that offer healthcare-specific business listings include elements such as medical specialties, credentials, and accepted insurance.
 Popular healthcare-focused directories for online reputation management include:

 Your online reputation is a potential patient’s first impression of you and your practice, which often comes from reviews.
-There are online reputation management strategies you can leverage to take control of your online image and grow your practice.
+You can leverage online reputation management strategies to take control of your online image and grow your practice.

 RUNNER’s Review Management service includes a custom dashboard to monitor your brand’s online reputation, review generation campaigns, instant notifications for new reviews, and, most importantly, the ability to publish the great reviews and address the bad ones before they become public.

 Myth #2 – My Patients Aren’t Online

 This just isn’t true.
 Even if your patient demographics skew older, the growth of the internet has impacted everyone.
 According to a Pew Internet & American Life Project study, 80% of Internet users have searched for health-related topics online.

 Furthermore, older adults are not the technophobes they are often portrayed to be.
 Internet adoption among seniors was just 14% in 2000.
 By 2017, this surged to 67%, according to Pew Research Center.
 Older adults are integrating social media into their daily lives, too.

 Even if you think your patients don’t use the internet, those that care for them do.
 That same Pew study showed that 50% of people have conducted searches for someone else such as a spouse, child, parent, or loved one.